Objective: To examine whether high job strain (a combination of high job demands and low job control) is a risk factor for disability pension.

 Setting: Ten municipalities and 21 hospitals in Finland.

-Design and participants: A prospective cohort study of 20 386 female and 4 764 male Finnish public sector employees aged 19-50 using data from two surveys (baseline in 2000-2002 and follow-up in 2005) and employers' registers.
-In addition to self-reported job strain, we computed work-unit aggregated job strain for each participant (the average of scores of all workers of participant's work unit except the participant him/herself).
+Design and participants: A prospective cohort study of 20 386 female and 4 764 male Finnish public sector employees aged 19–50 using data from two surveys (baseline in 2000–2 and follow-up in 2005) and employers’ registers.
+In addition to self-reported job strain, we computed work unit-aggregated job strain for each participant (the average of scores of all workers of participant’s work unit except the participant him/herself).

 Main results: 93 employees (0.4%) retired because of disability during the follow-up.
 In multilevel logistic regression analysis adjusted for demographic characteristics and health risk behaviour, odds for disability pension was 2.60 (95% CI 1.26 to 5.34) times higher for employees with high self-assessed job strain than for those with low self-assessed job strain at baseline.
-The corresponding odds ratio for passive job vs. low job strain was 2.82 (95% CI 1.34 to 5.96).
-Analysis of work-unit aggregated scores replicated the association for high job strain, odds ratio 2.25 (95% CI 1.17 to 4.35), but not that for passive job.
-The association between work-unit job strain and disability pension remained significant after further adjustment for prevalent diseases, psychological distress and perceived health status.
+The corresponding OR for passive job versus low job strain was 2.82 (95% CI 1.34 to 5.96).
+Analysis of work unit-aggregated scores replicated the association for high job strain, OR 2.25 (95% CI 1.17 to 4.35), but not that for passive job.
+The association between work unit job strain and disability pension remained significant after further adjustment for prevalent diseases, psychological distress and perceived health status.

 Conclusions: Job strain is associated with risk of subsequent disability pension.
-If causal, this association suggests that organizational interventions to reduce job strain may also reduce early exit from work.
+If causal, this association suggests that organisational interventions to reduce job strain may also reduce early exit from work.

 Statistics from Altmetric.com